aummind/dolibarr/COPILOT_GUIDELINES.md

 Paste or trigger this at session start:

 "Load workspace guidelines from `COPILOT_GUIDELINES.md`.
 For this session, use `session-context.md`, `/workspaces/dolibarr/README.md`, `chat-templates.md`, and `docker-deploy/setup/*.md` as standing context.
 Confirm loaded, summarize key constraints (India manufacturing, Karnataka, ISO 14001/14076), and list any missing items for me to fill."
-"Load workspace guidelines from `COPILOT_GUIDELINES.md`.
-For this session, use `session-context.md`, `/workspaces/dolibarr/README.md`, `chat-templates.md`, and `docker-deploy/setup/*.md` as standing context.
-Confirm loaded, summarize key constraints (India manufacturing, Karnataka, ISO 14001:2015 and ISO 14067:2018), and list any missing items for me to fill."